martinwinther/buddyup/README.md

 ## Overview

-BuddyUp is a full-stack mobile application designed to help men find meaningful friendships based on shared interests and preferences.
+BuddyUp is a mobile application designed to help men find meaningful friendships based on shared interests and preferences.
 The app features a sophisticated matching system, real-time chat functionality, and robust safety mechanisms including blocking and reporting capabilities.

 ## Tech Stack